| |

 merchant accounts do not allow me to offer any

 discounts for payment by check.
+Payment by

 credit card is still the only option for customers